Hiking the Puʻu Māʻeliʻeli Trail (Digging Hill Pillbox) on Oʻahu, Hawaiʻi

 Puʻu Māʻeliʻeli Trail

-After the first hill, the Puʻu Māʻeliʻeli Trail levels off significantly, which will continue for a while until the trail comes to a series of hills toward summit.
+After the first hill, the Puʻu Māʻeliʻeli Trail levels off significantly, traversing a number of less steep rolling hills before reaching the final two steep hills closer to the summit.

 Puʻu Māʻeliʻeli Trail